Q: I’m not flexible! Can I still do yoga?

 Q: What if I’m injured?
 Should I wait until I’m healed?

 We recommend talking to your wellness advisor and/or health care provider about what you are experiencing in your body.
 You should also listen to your intuition, as you know your body best.
 If you are practicing with a limitation, remember that each pose can be modified to meet you where you are.
 Always share your concerns with your instructor so we can work together to create the right practice for you, accommodating an injury, soreness, illness, areas that need to build strength or limited range of motion as necessary.

 Q: What should I bring?
 What do I wear?

 Come to class with a mat and an open mind.
 If you don’t have a mat, you can rent one at the studio for $1.
 The room may be warm, so we also encourage you to bring a water bottle and a towel.
 If you practice with props, such as a block or strap, you can bring your own or use those available at the studio (no charge).

 Wear comfortable clothing like yoga pants or shorts and a fitted, moisture-wicking top.
 If your shirt is loose, simply tuck it in.
 We practice without shoes or socks to promote grounding and proper positioning.

 Our room is heated based on the class.
 A warm room helps deepen the breath, burn calories, condition your heart and detoxify your body.
 After a few classes, you’ll get used to it, and after a few more, you’ll love it!
 It’s especially inviting during cold winters.

 Q: Do you have showers?

-We don’t (at least not yet!)
+We don’t.
 We do have a changing area.

 Q: How often should I practice yoga?